shawnhooper/outdated-to-jira/README.md

 ## Configuration

+**Note:** The following instructions using `.env` files apply when running the tool directly from the command line (CLI).
+For configuration when using the GitHub Action, please refer to the "Using as a GitHub Action" section.

-The application requires JIRA connection details defined as environment variables.
+The application requires JIRA connection details defined as environment variables when run via CLI.

 It loads settings from `.env` files in a layered approach: